BernardoMB/personal-website/README.md

 ### Resolvers multiple calls

-See application resolver services
+See application resolver services.

 ### TypedJS

+See landing page carousel.

 ### Themes

-Theme selection storing previously used theme in localstorage https://medium.com/grensesnittet/dynamic-themes-in-angular-material-b6dc0c88dfd7 And some modifications.
-Behavio subject to subscribe to theme changes.
+Theme selection storing previously used theme in localstorage.

+See the following tutorial for working with angular material theming: https://medium.com/grensesnittet/dynamic-themes-in-angular-material-b6dc0c88dfd7

+See behavior subject to subscribe to theme changes.

 ### Swipper

+See landing page carousel.

 ### Loading bar

-See loader.service.ts
+See `loader.service.ts` and `loadingbar.component.ts`.

 ### Simulated API calls

+Some `.service.ts` files have or had simulated API calls.

 ### Sidebar

-Using Angular Material drawer
+Using Angular Material drawer.

-### Zoom in animation
+### Animations

-See projects section
+* Zoom in: See projects section.
+* Bouncing: See landing page.
+* Rotating: See landing page.

 ### Send whatsapp

-See landing page
+See `landing.component.ts`.

 ### Sticky header

-See projects section
+See `header.component.ts`.

 ### Scroll indicator progress bar

-See code sections with tag Scroll indicator bar
+See `scroll-indicator.component.ts`.

 ### Ng Feedback

-See landing page ocmponent.
+See landing page component.
+This library's styles were modified, please see `ng-feedback-theme.scss`.

 ### Ngx Translate